 The National Bank of Blacksburg incident doesn’t read like a garden variety phishing scam.
 The malware, monitoring, lateral movements and control over financial workstations enabling debit card production (used by money mules) is a persistent sophisticated hack.
 International cybersecurity expert Bryan Cunningham points to a problem with insurance cover: "There remains vigorous disagreement – and little clear legal precedent – on basic definitions of terms in cyber insurance policies."

 And as the cyber insurance market has added new policy forms to cover emerging risks like social engineering, they then exclude those types of attacks from existing policies.
-“Traditional crime and FI bond policies are designed to cover losses that arise from embezzlement by employees [where] social engineering attacks are made by external actors, not employees,” offered David Lewison, co-leader of the AmWINS Financial Services National Practice.
-And with the new products, “carriers have sublimited social engineering fraud to low levels due to high volume of claims,” adds Ryan Gibney at Lockton, the world’s largest privately held independent insurance broker.
+"Traditional crime and FI bond policies are designed to cover losses that arise from embezzlement by employees social engineering attacks are made by external actors, not employees," offered David Lewison, co-leader of the AmWINS Financial Services National Practice.
+And with the new products, "carriers have sublimited social engineering fraud to low levels due to high volume of claims," adds Ryan Gibney at Lockton, the world’s largest privately held independent insurance broker.

 NBB had purchased an $8 million Computer & Electronic Crime rider to its financial bond.
-The CE Rider points to a “loss resulting directly from an unauthorized party acting alone or in collusion with others, entering or changing Electronic Data or Computer Programs [which] causes property to be transferred, paid or delivered…” NBB also purchased a $50,000 Debit Card Rider to cover lost or stolen debit cards that might be used at ATMs.
+The CE Rider points to a "loss resulting directly from an unauthorized party acting alone or in collusion with others, entering or changing Electronic Data or Computer Programs causes property to be transferred, paid or delivered..."
+NBB also purchased a $50,000 Debit Card Rider to cover lost or stolen debit cards that might be used at ATMs.

 NBB argues that the primary attack was against the NBB network which enabled the hackers to access the STAR and Navigator systems, change balances, steal account data and ultimately cash out via the ATMs.
-And, there was an exclusion of coverage for “loss resulting directly or indirectly from the use or purported use, of credit, debit [cards] used in [ATMs].”
+And, there was an exclusion of coverage for “loss resulting directly or indirectly from the use or purported use, of credit, debit used in ."